 As society becomes more affluent and time becomes more available, more and more individuals will be taking to the outdoors to enjoy its many charms.
 Empowering everybody with the skills to experience the outdoors safely is the privilege of those employed in the many facets of the outdoor industry.

-The Certificate of Higher Education in Sports Science Studies with Outdoor Activity provides a balance of vocational experience and academic study that equips students with a foundation of practical training as an outdoor instructor to enable them to undertake a career in the outdoor activity/adventure industry.
+The Certificate of Higher Education (Outdoor Activity) provides a balance of vocational experience and academic study that equips students with a foundation of practical training as an outdoor instructor to enable them to undertake a career in the outdoor activity/adventure industry.

 The timetable below has been carefully structured to provide all the face-to-face tutor-led delivery in Semester 1 with Semester 2 dedicated to work-based learning and distance learning.
 This affords students the flexibility to race or work with cycling teams during the competitive road, BMX and mountain bike season.